Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Methods

 \subsection{Graph Transformer Actor and Critic Architectures}

 To address the challenges of modeling long-range interactions and learning a network-generalizable shared policy, we introduce critic and actor networks, respectively, based on a hybrid Graph Transformer architecture.
-Both networks combine the strengths of Graph Attention Networks (GATs) for leveraging the explicit graph structure with the power of Transformer self-attention for learning (potentially) long-range global dependencies.
-However, while sharing this foundational structure, the actor and critic differ in their scope and final aggregation mechanisms, tailored to their distinct roles (See \cref{fig:arch}).
+Both networks combine the strengths of GATs for leveraging the explicit graph structure with the power of Transformer self-attention for learning (potentially) long-range global dependencies.
+However, while sharing this foundational structure, the actor and critic differ in their scope and final aggregation mechanisms, tailored to their distinct roles (see \Cref{fig:arch}).

 The \emph{centralized Graph Transformer Critic} processes the entire graph to learn the global state-value function $V_{\phi}(s)$.
-Each node \(i\) begins with raw features \(s_i\), which are first projected through an MLP embedding transformation \(f(\cdot)\) to obtain initial node embeddings \(e_i = f(s_i)\).
+Each node \(i\) begins with raw features \(s_i\), which are first projected through a multi-layer perceptron (MLP) embedding transformation \(f(\cdot)\) to obtain initial node embeddings \(e_i = f(s_i)\).
 These embeddings are then refined by a stack of GAT layers, producing structure-aware representations \(h_i = g(e_i)\).
-The resulting collection \(H = [h_1, \dots, h_N]^{\top}\) serves as the Transformer Encoder input (\(X\) in \cref{eq:att_mat}).
-This two-stage process of extracting a structural inductive bias through the GAT layers then refining the embeddings with Transformer Encoder to model long-range interactions serves as the backbone for STACCA's critic (and actor) architectures.
+The resulting collection of embeddings \(H = [h_1, \dots, h_N]^{\top}\) serves as the Transformer Encoder input (\(X\) in \Cref{eq:att_mat}).
+This two-stage process of extracting a structural inductive bias through the GAT layers, then refining the embeddings with a Transformer Encoder to model long-range interactions serves as the backbone for STACCA's critic and actor architectures.
 Following the GAT and Transformer layers, it employs an attentional aggregation mechanism to produce a single embedding vector representing the entire graph state.
-This learned, weighted average of all node embeddings creates a stable and holistic representation, which is then passed to a feed-forward network to produce the final scalar value estimate.
+This learned, weighted average of all node embeddings creates a holistic representation, which is then passed to an MLP (critic head) to produce the final scalar value estimate.